Monthly Night Sky Guide November 2023

 A World Record Lunar Image

 To mark International Year of Astronomy, a team of British astronomers have made the largest lunar image in history and gained a place in the Guinness Book of Records!
-The whole image comprises 87.4 megapixels with a Moon diameter of 9550 pixels.
-This allows details as small as 1km across to be discerned!
+The whole image comprises 87.4 megapixels with a Moon diameter of 9,550 pixels.
+The resolution of ~0.4 arc seconds allows details as small as 1km across to be discerned!
 The superb quality of the image is shown by the detail below of Plato and the Alpine Valley.
 Craterlets are seen on the floor of Plato and the rille along the centre of the Alpine valley is clearly visible.
 The image quality is staggering!
 The team of Damian Peach, Pete lawrence, Dave Tyler, Bruce Kingsley, Nick Smith, Nick Howes, Trevor Little, David Mason, Mark and Lee Irvine with technical support from Ninian Boyle captured the video sequences from which 288 individual mozaic panes were produced.
 These were then stitched together to form the lunar image.

 Please follow the link to the Lunar World Record website and it would be really great if you could donate to Sir Patrick Moore's chosen charity to either download a full resolution image or purchase a print.